Sthuthi11/Cluster-Resource-Manager/README.md

-# Cluster Resource Manager

 A system designed to efficiently manage and distribute computational tasks across a set of nodes in a cluster

 *Features:*